-Limited public resources require the public sector to carefully set priorities for investment in infrastructure, services, new development, technical and funding assistance, and other areas.
+Limited public resources require the public sector to carefully prioritize investments in infrastructure, services, new development, technical and funding assistance, and other areas.
 Transportation funding from the federal and state government has been stagnant or diminishing while costs have continued to rise, and this trend shows little sign of reversing.
-While this is one of the key challenges facing the region, there are a variety of funding solutions that regional and local partners can move forward to ensure the high quality of our transportation system.
-We can also maximize the potential of limited resources by prioritizing investment decisions based on the benefits they bring to the metropolitan area.